By Tim Lambert

 Somerton probably grew quite a bit bigger in the 13th and early 14th centuries.
 New streets were added.
 The present day New Street in Somerton dates from that time.

 The parish church of St Michael and All Angels in Somerton was built in the mid-13th century although although a church existed on the site much earlier and much of the present building is later in date.
 The church was restored in 1889.

 The little market town of Somerton had a market cross, the High Cross by the 14th century.
 It was rebuilt in 1616 and rebuilt again in 1673.
 Somerton Town Hall also dates from the late 17th century or early 18th century.
 Today Somerton is noted for its 17th and 18th century buildings.

-A man named Sir Edward Hext built almshouses in Somerton in 1626.
+Meanwhile a man named Sir Edward Hext built almshouses in Somerton in 1626.

 In 1801 Somerton had a population of 1,145.
 To us it would seem tiny but by the standards of the time it was a large village.
 In 1851 the population peaked at 2,140.

 Then, like many towns in Southwest England Somerton suffered a drop in population in the late 19th century.
 By 1901 the population of Somerton had fallen to under 1,800.
 However it recovered in the 20th century.